How to Cut Screws: 5 Easy and Effective Methods

 A reciprocating saw mimics the action of a handsaw, but its powerful motor makes cutting screws and other metal fasteners almost effortless.
 This is another versatile tool, and with the right blade, it is capable of cutting wood, plastic, and composites.

-To effectively cut through a metal screw using a reciprocating saw, you will you’ll need a blade made of bi-metal or carbide (like one of the black blades in this blade set from Horusdy, a top pick in our researched guide to the best reciprocating saw blades).
-Reciprocating saws are fairly easy-to-use tools, but their size and heavy-duty capabilities can make it difficult to reach screws in confined spaces, or to work on small fixings.
+To effectively cut through a metal screw, you’ll need a specifically designed blade, such as this Horusdy 34-piece metal reciprocating saw blade set —a favorite in our researched guide to the best reciprocating saw blades.
+Reciprocating saws are very manageable tools offering good control and balance.
+However, their heavy-duty capabilities can make it challenging to reach screws in confined spaces or to work on small fixings.

-Our Recommendation: Milwaukee M18 18 V Cordless Sawzall Reciprocating Saw at Ace Hardware for $199.
+Our Recommendation: Milwaukee Cordless Sawzall Reciprocating Saw at Walmart for $221.24

 Milwaukee invented the reciprocating saw, and its latest cordless model uses brushless technology for better battery management while delivering excellent performance.